roozbehR/MovieBook/README.md

 []
 ```

-**For this used since they have not reviews a movie, they do not have any favourite movies, so the array is empty**
+**For this example used since they have not reviews a movie, they do not have any favourite movies, so the array is empty**

 #### Update User Biography
 This is a POST request that is used to update the biography of user.
 The biography is displayed to other users.